cyrraz/plothist/docs/basics/2d_hist.rst

 See :ref:`basics-variable_manager-label` on how to use the variable manager.

-Same as for 1D histogram, variable manager can be practical to manage and see the correlation between multiple variables:
+Variable manager is a really useful tool to manage and plot the correlation between multiple variables:

 .. code-block:: python